Banner: sunset over Knocknarea.

 W. B. YEATS.

-Passage Graves are the most interesting of the Irish megalithic monument, being by far the most complex type of monument found on this island.
-Passage graves, which first appear on the continent about 4,600 BC, are ritual burial monuments built of stone, containing internal chambers which are artificial caves.
-These chambers vary in size from the older and smaller free-standing dolmens found at Carrowmore to the massive arched vaults of Newgrange and Knowth.
+Passage-graves are the most interesting of the Irish megalithic monument, being by far the most complex type of monument found on this island.
+Passage-graves, which first appear on the continent about 4,600 BC, are ritual burial monuments built of stone, containing internal chambers which are artificial caves.
+These chambers vary in size from the smaller and earlier free-standing dolmens found at Carrowmore to the massive arched vaults of Newgrange and Knowth.

 Early Monuments

-Burenhult, during his two seasons of excavations at Carrowmore, extracted extremely early dates from charcoal found at several monuments, which may date from mesolithic activities in this area.
+Burenhult, during his two programmes of excavations at Carrowmore, extracted a series of extremely early dates from samples of charcoal found at several monuments, which may date from mesolithic activities in this area.
 It is believed that the neolithic farmers tended to occupy areas sacred to the hunter-gatherers when erecting their monuments which by their nature, enclose spaces.

-The monuments at Carrowmore, though not very large themselves, are designed and arranged on a colossal scale.
+Though the monuments at Carrowmore are though not very large themselves, they are designed and arranged on a colossal scale.
 When the complex was complete, before the land-clearances of the last 300 years, Carrowmore consisted of a huge oval cluster of at least forty early passage graves arranged around the focal monument, the largest chamber and circle erected around 3,600 BC on the huge early platform at Listoghil.

 The huge unopened neolithic monument, Heapstown Cairn at the northern end of Lough Arrow in County Sligo guards the entrance to Carrowkeel and Moytura.